BrunoGoretti/LibraryHomeWork/README.md

 # Book rental C# 📚

 `In this program you can:`
+\n
 Add a customer
 Get a customer, including any rented books
 Get all customers
 Update a customer
 Remove a customer

 Add a book
-`\nGet a book, including whether it is rented out to a customer or not if rented include customer details` Get all books
+nGet a book, including whether it is rented out to a customer or not if rented include customer details Get all books
 Update a book
 Remove a book